MTHFR stands for methylenetetrahydrofolate reductase – a crazy long word!

 The Good News: Our Genes Are Not Our Destiny

-Epigenetics is the study of how genes are turned on or off and it has been my favorite topic in my educational journey.
-It basically means that even if you have crappy genes, you can control how much that impacts your health by making better choices today!
+Epigenetics is the study of gene expression and it has been another one of my favorite topics in my educational journey.
 Environmental changes such as diet, exercise, exposure to toxins, and medications can influence our genes and traits.
 Nutrition in particular, influences genetic expression.
-That is, certain genes can be turned “on” or “off” like a light switch depending on what you eat.
-This is why personalized nutrition is so dang important.
-Studies using identical twins with autoimmune disorders showed the risk of getting an autoimmune disease is only 1/4 dependent on nature (genes) and 3/4 dependent on nurture (environmental factors), which means our genes are not our destiny.
-There are some steps you can take to decrease complications from MTHFR gene mutation.
+Which means, certain genes can be turned “on” or “off” like a light switch depending on what you eat.
+There are some steps you can take to decrease complications from having an MTHFR gene mutation.

 According to research, it’s possible to aid your methylation process.
 Here are 5 things you can do.